An Athlete’s Life in the Closet: One Tar Heel’s Tale

 Things grew to a boiling point near the end of the regular season.
 We were tied 1-1 against VCU and I was subbed into the match.
 I scored and had an assist to help us run out as 3-1 winners and I was ecstatic — surely if I performed like this then I’d be rewarded with more playing time!
 However, our next game was against UVA, at home, on national television and I didn’t play a single minute.
 It didn’t make any sense.
 Something was wrong.
 All season I was healthy, playing well (when I played), and posting the same stats in less minutes as other players that played four times as long as I was.
 What was going on?
 I felt that I had proved myself on the field, and even my teammates expressed their support for me.
 It really meant the world that they were on my side, but I was afraid they wouldn’t be if they knew my secret.
 It was still an issue that caused great inner turmoil for me.

 The season ended short once again and after having a great year on paper, I wasn’t happy that I wasn’t playing.
 I gutted it out in spring training, but my relationship abruptly ended after the two of us were almost discovered.
 He had been the only person I was able to fully be myself around, and the only person I was fully comfortable with.
 Losing him was one of the hardest things I’ve had to face in my entire life, but I couldn’t tell anyone about it.
-Shortly afterwards I became sick with a mono-like illness (which in hindsight was likely exacerbated by severe depression) and wasn’t unable to function, let alone play, for the next 2 months.
+Shortly afterwards I became sick with a mono-like illness (which in hindsight was likely exacerbated by severe depression) and was unable to function, let alone play, for the next 2 months.
 I met with the coach and he indicated that he was planning to redshirt me the next year.
 If I wanted to play, I needed to move on.
 So I transferred.
 I was excited to start a new life in a new city.
 A fresh start.

 I moved to Denver, which is an awesome place, and I was really excited about the upcoming season, the coaching staff, and the players I’d be working with.
 I wanted to get my soccer career back on track, and thought this was just what I needed.
 Unfortunately things couldn’t have gone worse.
 The first week of I arrived I got horrible altitude sickness and was sidelined for several days.
 The second week I injured my collarbone after colliding with a teammate during training.
 The third week, a few of us got food poisoning from a team meal.
 I tried to stay positive and was determined to play on.
 Finally, I was deemed fit to play in our next match, a match in which the opposing goalkeeper dislocated my ankle.
 When it rained, it poured.